carbon-language/carbon-lang/clang/docs/UsersManual.rst

       errors (accessing local variable after the function exit).
    -  ``-fsanitize=use-after-scope``: Check for use-after-scope errors
       (accesing local variable after it went out of scope).

+   Extra features of MemorySanitizer (require explicit ``-fsanitize=memory``):

+   -  ``-fsanitize-memory-track-origins``: Enables origin tracking in MemorySanitizer.
+Adds a second stack trace to MemorySanitizer reports pointing to the allocation the uninitialized bits came from.
+Slows down execution by additional 1.5x-2x.

    The ``-fsanitize=`` argument must also be provided when linking, in order to link to the appropriate runtime library.
 It is not possible